rust-stuco/lectures/week8/ownership_p2.md

 ---

-# Invalid Memory Access ⇒ Unsafe
+# Unsafety ⇒ Invalid Memory Access

 Memory access can be unsafe if we access memory that is: